joshapeterson/My-Portfolio/README.md

 ### Overview

 The goal of this project was to build a shiny application that could provide a general overview of previous Nobel Prize winners.
-Creating a tool that could be used to assist institutions with future decisions regarding who to award the Nobel Prize.

 First, a general overview of Nobel Prize winners as well as the journals and organizations associated with those winners was provided.